TUIlmenauAMS/AutonomousRobotsWithCamera/README.md

 The programs should work for both, Python2 and Python3.
 They both use a USB Webcam as camera input.

-The video shows the Pimoroni Raspberry Pi STS robot, controlled by pihatsts_colldet3hv.py in action.
+The video shows the Pimoroni Raspberry Pi STS robot, controlled by pihatsts_colldet3hv.py in action, and the picture below the Roomba with Raspberry Pi and USB Video Camera.

 The programs need the opencv library, to be installed with:
 * sudo pip3 install opencv-python